Horseland (TV series): Will Taggert and Jimber

 Will is a 15-years-old boy who is often put in charge of the ranch while Bailey's parents are away.
 He is Bailey's cousin and has lived with Bailey's family ever since he was younger.
 Mature and insightful, he often acts as an adult figure to the rest of the kids and also serves as their riding instructor and mentor.
 He loves to listen to country music and is great at horse riding, whether it be Western and English.
 He has blonde hair and greyish-blue eyes.
 He wears a black short-sleeved shirt with a horseshoe pendant around his neck, and dark blue pants.
-In "The Secret", Will reveals that he has dyslexia, just like Sarah's cousin, Chase.
-He always helps her when she's down and defends her when she is hurt.
+Will has dyslexia, just like Sarah's cousin Chase.
+He always helps her when she is down and defends her when she is hurt.
 He is voiced by Vincent Michael (season 1 and 2) and Ian Eli Lee (season 3).

-Will's horse is Jimber, a palomino Quarter Horse gelding with black highlights in his off-white mane and a white front foot.
+Will's horse is Jimber, a palomino Quarter Horse stallion with black highlights in his off-white mane and a white front foot.
 Similar to Will, he has a commanding presence among the others, and worked as a ranch horse before coming to Horseland.
 He is a bit older in years in comparison to the other horses, and is dependable and wise.
 Jimber speaks with a Southern accent.
 His symbol is a black star, representing loyalty.
 He is voiced by D. Kevin Williams.

 Nani Cloud and Sunburst

 Nani is a 12-year-old Native American girl who debuts at the start of season 3.
 She is proud of her Cherokee ethnic heritage and loves nature and horses.
 Nani has blue-black hair with braided tendrils and hazel eyes, and wears a light blue long-sleeved Cherokee jacket with light yellow accents, and blue jeans.
 She is quick to defend herself and accidentally stirs up a rivalry between herself and Zoey for the position of leadership for the cross-country team at Horseland.
 Nani is calm, friendly, intelligent, and good with animals.
 She is voiced by Rachel Ware.

-Nani's horse is Sunburst, a generally calm and polite yellow palomino Paint gelding with a white mane with gold highlights.
+Nani's horse is Sunburst, a generally calm and polite yellow palomino Paint stallion with a white mane with gold highlights.
 He cannot stand to wear saddles and prefers to be ridden bareback, though he gets used to saddles within one episode, as it is clear that the writers forgot about this plot point.
 Like his owner, he at first starts on bad terms with Pepper, but the two eventually become friends, and he later begins to show great concern for her well-being.
 Unlike many of the other horses, he rarely lets mean words affect him.
 He has a single braid under his mane.
 His symbol is a yellow sun with blue lights, representing dignity.
 He is voiced by Cork Ramer.